theolujay/vmlc-backend/docs/api.md

 - **Response Time:** Within 48 hours for support requests.

 ## Changelog

+- **2025-10-29**
+  - **Leaderboard**
+    - *Breaking Change:* Modified the leaderboard generation and retrieval process.
+        - `POST /publish-leaderboard/`: Now requires an `exam_id` in the request body to specify which exam's leaderboard to generate and publish.
+The permission remains `admin` and higher.
+        - `GET /load-leaderboard/`: Now fetches leaderboards based on user roles and can retrieve a specific exam's leaderboard using the `exam_id` query parameter.
+            - When `exam_id` is provided, it returns the paginated list of ranked candidates for that exam.
+            - When `exam_id` is not provided, it returns a paginated list of available leaderboard snapshots (metadata only).
+    - **Addition:** Added `status` and `concluded_at` fields to the `Exam` responses.

 - **2025-10-28**
   - The `meta` key in the response of `GET /exams/` and `GET /questions` endpoints have been renamed to `question_pool_data`.